usrname0/BL_EasyCrop/README.md

 ## Troubleshooting

+It should just work right away after installing.
 If the addon doesn't appear after installation:
 1. Make sure you're using Blender 4.4 or newer
 2. Check the console for any error messages
 3. Try restarting Blender after installation